 Roasted Turnip Hummus

-- 2 to 3 cups diced turnips - about 5 small-medium turnips
+- 2 to 3 cups turnips - about 5 small turnips, diced

 - Sea salt and ground black pepper - to taste

 - Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper.
-Toss diced turnips in olive oil, salt and pepper, and spread on sheet.
+Toss diced turnips in olive oil, salt and pepper, and spread in an even layer on the sheet.
 Bake for 20-30 minutes or until tender and slightly golden brown.

-- In a high powered blender or food processor, combine roasted turnips with all other ingredients.
+- In a high-powered blender or food processor, combine roasted turnips with the chickpeas, tahini, olive oil, garlic, lemon juice, sea salt, and cumin.
 Blend until smooth, adding more olive oil or water as needed to promote blending.
 You may also add some more lemon juice if desired.

 - Serve with fresh vegetables, apples, or pita chips.
 Enjoy!